watersalesman/aura-botnet/README.md

 Database
 ---
 The C2 server is currently configured to use a SQLite3 database, `bots.sqlite3`.
-The current configuration can be changed in the *settings.py* file under `aura-server/aura`.
+The current configuration can be changed in [`aura-server/aura/settings.py`](aura-server/aura/settings.py).
 You may wish to use MySQL, or even PostgreSQL instead; this easy to do thanks to Django's portable database API.

 Bot Clients
 ---